 \section{Conclusions and Outlook}

 Using the NP-hard MAX-3-XORSAT problem class, we explored the question of classical and quantum approximation hardness from a practical, mechanism-focused point of view.
-Guided by theoretical intuition, we proposed a class of instances called planted partial solution problems (PPSPs) which we showed are empirically hard for both exact and approximate optimization for classical searches and established quantum methods such as the quantum approximate optimization algorithm (QAOA) and adiabatic quantum computing (AQC).
-Through extrapolation and qualitative analysis of a rigorous calculation of the typical-case minimum gap at the first order paramagnet to spin glass transition bottlenecking MAX-3-XORSAT, we were able to identify two effects that significantly impede high-depth QAOA's ability to approximate the hardest instances, namely weakening transverse field and destructive interference.
-We then proposed a novel algorithmic update, called \emph{spectral folding}, that does not suffer from these two issues.
-Spectral folding is conceptually simple; the analytical analysis of its performance is perhaps less so.
+Guided by theoretical intuition, we proposed a class of instances called planted partial solution problems (PPSPs) which we showed are empirically hard for both exact and approximate optimization for classical searches and established quantum methods such as adiabatic quantum computing (AQC) and, we presume (but did not directly test), the quantum approximate optimization algorithm (QAOA).
+Through extrapolation and qualitative analysis of a rigorous calculation of the typical-case minimum gap at the first order paramagnet to spin glass transition bottlenecking MAX-3-XORSAT, we were able to identify two effects that significantly impede the ability of high-depth Trotterized AQC (TAQC) to approximate the hardest instances, namely weakening transverse field and destructive interference.
+We then proposed a novel algorithmic advance, called \emph{spectrally filtered quantum optimization}, that provides multiple routes to circumvent these issues.
+The filtering transformation itself is conceptually simple; the analytical analysis of the full algorithm's performance is perhaps less so.
 And rather intriguingly, it works by applying classical modifications to the classical cost function being optimized, which only provide benefits for quantum optimization.

 Using a resummed extensive-order perturbation theory, we were able to predict a constant fraction approximation guarantee for our difficult random hypergraph PPSPs, and consequently, an exponential quantum speedup in the classically hard regime.
-To further support our claims, we performed a series of numerical simulations of high-depth QAOA, classical optimization routines, and spectral folding methods, out to the largest sizes that we could feasibly reach while still being able to gather good statistics.
-These numerical results support our claims and we did not discover any meaningful discrepancies or red flags in them; every major prediction here has been numerically checked to the extent we found reasonably possible with current supercomputing resources.
+To further support our claims, we performed a series of numerical simulations of high-depth TAQC, classical optimization routines, and spectrally filtered optimization methods, out to the largest sizes that we could feasibly reach while still being able to gather good statistics.
+These numerical results support our claims and we did not discover any meaningful discrepancies or red flags in them; every major prediction here has been numerically checked to the extent we found reasonably possible.